-Fellow blogger Cosette of Stumble Down Under recently wrote a post on her blog titled They just Don’t Give A [email protected]!# and it’s a post I wholeheartedly understood.
-It deals with something I had been feeling lately and is one of the best blog posts I’ve read in quite some time.
-The title of her post alone sparked my interest — who is the “they” she’s referring to and what is it that they don’t care about?
-I clicked and must say that it’s a very timely post for me.
+Fellow blogger Cosette of Stumble Down Under (has since stopped blogging) recently wrote a post on her blog titled They just Don’t Give A $@!# and it’s a post I wholeheartedly understood.
+It deals with something I had been feeling lately about Christmas in France.
 She sums up perfectly what I’ve been feeling lately about attitudes toward Christmas in France.
 And I don’t think you have to be an expat to identify with this post in some shape or form.

 I’m in France for Christmas

 I’m not going home for Christmas this year.
 It’s too expensive and too complicated with Dagny the dog.
 Staying here wouldn’t really be a problem if Christmas was a big spectacle for me in France complete with friends and holiday parties and special weekends of cookie baking and decorating.
 I’d at least feel like it was Christmas.